alexhu98/chia-plotter/README.md

-# chia-plotter (duo edition)
+# chia-plotter (bigtmp2 edition)

-This branch aims to start the 2nd plot early when tmpdir is a 230 GiB and the final dir is also stored in the same device.
-An external script moves the finished plot to the final farmer storage.

-Until the previous plot is moved out of tmpdir, there is not enough finish the second plot.
-However, the second plot can have an early start with the following changes:
+This branch aims to make full use of a large tmpdir2 folder up to 233 GiB, allowing the use of an old SATA 256GB SSD, or a 233 GiB RAM disk in a 256 GiB RAM system.

+This branch contains the following changes:

-1. Move phase 1 table 6 (25 GiB) into tmpdir2, freeing up enough tmpdir space for phase 1 of the second plot to be finished.
+1. Move phase 1 table 4, 5, 6 to tmpdir2.
-On my system, it took about 16 minutes to move out the previous plot, about the same time it took for phase 1.

-2. When phase 2 starts, it converts the phase 1 table 7 (which is already in tmpdir2) to phase 2 table 7 (also already in tmpdir2).
-Afterwards, this edition waits for the necessary storage space before starting table 6.
-Normally, this wait time is not necessary, but it is there in case if the final farmer storage is temporarily unavailable.

-With these changes, the second plot can be staggered while the first plot is being moved to the final farmer storage, allowing a single 230 GiB SATA SSD + ram disk to achieve 32 plots a day, instead of 24 plots a day without staggering.
+2. Move phase 2 all tables to tmpdir2.

 ## Install